rakutentech/engineering-blog/content/post/elm-at-rakuten/index.md

 Other times, resources are scattered and are not published with good SEO.
 Take, for example, this [valuable list of hints](https://github.com/elm/compiler/blob/master/hints/) that seldom appear in Google results.[^awesome-elm]

 [^awesome-elm]: There is no lack of good resources to learn Elm.
-A good aggregator for these resources in the [Awesome-Elm](https://github.com/sporto/awesome-elm/blob/master/README.md).
+A good aggregator for these resources is the [Awesome-Elm](https://github.com/sporto/awesome-elm/blob/master/README.md).

 [Index](#index) | [Top](#top)